 M. Patricia Beckmann, Ph.D.

 Dr. Patricia Beckmann’s career spans research, operations, law and venture capital.
-Patricia spent most of her career at Immunex Corporation (and Amgen) in Research, Administration and Law where she is co-inventor of the blockbuster drug Enbrel and was awarded National Inventor of the Year in 2000.
-She was an Investment Specialist at Vulcan Capital and a member of the original strategy team establishing the Allen Institute for Brain Sciences.
+Patricia spent most of her career at Immunex Corporation (and Amgen) in Research, Administration and Law where she co-invented the blockbuster drug Enbrel and was awarded National Inventor of the Year in 2000.
+She was an Investment Specialist at Vulcan Capital deploying nearly $40M in various investments and a member of the original strategy team establishing the $100M endowed Allen Institute for Brain Sciences.
 Dr. Beckmann was also President of the Oregon Translational Research and Development Institute where she developed an incubator model for bioscience start-ups.
-Recently she established BioStrategy, LLC, a bioscience strategic and management consultancy, and serves as Chief Operating Officer of ApoVax Inc., an oncology and transplantation immunotherapy company.
+More recently she has taken on the role of Chief Technology Development Officer at CVI Ventures (the commercial arm of the Centre for Drug Research and Development in Vancouver, Canada).

-Patricia serves on the Boards of CRAB, Aronora Biopharma, the Drug and Device Advisory Council of the Institute for Translational and Health Sciences at UW, and the Advisory Board of Northwest Technology Ventures.
-She earned her PhD in biochemistry and pharmacology from the University of Arizona, College of Medicine and was a Fulbright Scholar in Sweden, an NRSA Fellow at the National Cancer Institute and a Kauffman Fellow.
+Patricia serves on the Boards of CRAB, Jasmin Pharmaceuticals, the Drug and Device Advisory Council of the Institute for Translational and Health Sciences at UW, and the Advisory Board of Northwest Technology Ventures.
+She earned her PhD in biochemistry and pharmacology from the University of Arizona, College of Medicine, is a two-time Fulbright Scholar (Sweden and India), an NRSA Fellow at the National Cancer Institute and a Kauffman Fellow.
 She has over 50 peer-reviewed scientific publications and over 40 issued U.S. Patents to her credit.

 Glenn Chinn, M.A.